MadROM Mud Script Authoring Guide

 MUDSIMbefore deploying risky logic. - Document weird script intent in comments inside the

-.msfile. - Do not teach builders old mobprog habits unless the job is conversion.
+.msfile. - Do not teach builders old scripting habits unless the job is conversion.